j0xhn/Http-League/README.md

 For Business Games
 -----------------
-- Mobile Friendly with Search
+- Mobile Friendly with Search (via angular?)
-- Email sent to challengers
+- Email sent to challengers when challenge is setup
 - Challenge page setup to accept score / enter score OR only enter score for people you've played against....
 I like having seperate game pages though